Author Guidelines

 b.
 Complete manuscript (in .doc and .pdf format) with tables, figures, and references

 4. The manuscript should contain only the Title, Authors and Affiliations, Abstract, Keywords, Introduction, Methodology (Materials and Methods for Bio-Physical Sciences), Results, Discussion, Conclusion and References.
+Authors may choose to combine the Results and Discussion sections.
+In this case, a justification letter explaining the rationale for merging these sections should be submitted with the manuscript.
+Conclusions can be included at the end of the combined section.
 The manuscript must be in English, no more than 6,000 words excluding the Abstract and References; typewritten using Georgia, font 12; double-spaced, justified on letter (8.5”x11”) size paper, with 1’’ margin on all sides.
-For manuscripts with Filipino-language (in Tagalog) text, English translation of the title and abstract is required.
-These manuscripts should contain the following sections: Abstrak, Susing Salita, Introduksyon, Metodo, Resulta, Diskusyon, Kongklusyon, and Sanggunian.
 All pages should be numbered consecutively at the center of the bottom of the page.
 Line numbers should be continuous (do not restart at each page).

 6. The main sections may be subdivided into subsections.